albina-m/fake-reviews-project/README.md

 2. Run `export.ipynb` to prepare and clean the dataset.
 3. Run `modeling.ipynb` to train and evaluate models.
+4. Run `analysis.ipynb` for advanced EDA and visualizations.

+## Example EDA Visualizations

+- Distribution of review lengths (zoomed and log-scaled)
+- Top 10 products by number of reviews (bar plot)
+- Boxplots for helpful votes and sentiment by label

 ## Future Plans